anuket-project/anuket-specifications/doc/ref_arch/kubernetes/chapters/chapter06.md

 - Only deploy applications from validated and verified images
 - Only deploy applications from trusted registries
 - Containers orchestration (Kubernetes) must be secure with administrative boundaries between tenants
-  - Use Namespaces to establish security boundaries
+  - Use Namespaces to establish security boundaries between tenants
   - Create and define cluster network policies
   - Run a cluster-wide pod security policy
   - Turn on Audit Logging